j12bates/IntuiType-MDTS/docs/stylesheet.md

 If the value of either of these properties are not defined properly, then they will default to `0.5` (in) or `12.5` (mm).

+## Macros
+Macros can be defined in the `macros` schema.

+A macro can be defined by making a string property with a name containing lowercase letters, numbers, and hyphens, set to the raw source lines to expand to.

 ## Content Settings
 Settings pertaining to the rendering of content are defined as properties within the `content` schema.